mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 that go?
 [00:09:59]

-**Kim:** [00:10:00] Well, so I, unlike Trier,  had a very impractical major in college.
-I studied Slavic literature, so it wasn't totally clear when I graduated, how I was gonna make it.
+**Kim:** [00:10:00] Well, so, unlike Trier, I had a very impractical major in college.
+I studied Slavic literature, so it wasn't totally clear when I graduated, how I was gonna make a living.
-And I wound up going to Russia and moving to Moscow and I took a job earning $6 a month, working for Moscow physical technical Institute and what I was doing there.
-I was the reason why I studied Russian was that I was very interested in.
-And ending the cold war and then the Berlin wall fell and it solved that problem solved itself.
+And I wound up going to Russia and moving to Moscow and I took a job earning $6 a month, working for Moscow Physical Technical Institute.
+And what I was doing there...
+I was...
+The reason why I studied Russian was that I was very interested in ending the cold war and then the Berlin wall fell and it solved...
+That problem solved itself.
-So I wound up in Moscow doing a study on military conversion, sort of swords into plowshares.And that was very interesting.
-But then that company wound up pulling out of Russia and I wanted to stay in Russia.
-And so.
-As all things, this is what Trier and I ain't going to talk a lot.
+So I wound up in Moscow doing a study on military conversion, sort of swords into plowshares.
+And that was very interesting, but then that company wound up pulling out of Russia and I wanted to stay in Russia.
+And so, as all things, this is what Trier and I are going to talk a lot.
 It all comes back to relationships.
 So through a friend of a friend, I wound up a job in Moscow with this diamond cutting factory.
-And that was actually where my interest in management started was, was I had a higher these diamond cutters, these workers, and I thought that they wanted that they were going to just want to be paid.
+And that was actually where my interest in management started.
+I had to hire these diamond cutters, these workers, and I thought that they wanted...
+They were going to just want to be paid.
 I didn't have any notion of management at the time.
-22 years old.
-And I thought it would be easy.
-Cause I had dollars may have rubles dollars worth something and rubles were worth nothing.
-And so I went to them and I just said, I'm going to give you this salary.
-And I just assumed they would take the job, but no, they didn't just want money.
+I was 22 years old, and I thought it would be easy, cause I had dollars and they had rubles, and dollar's worth something and rubles is were worth nothing.
+So I went to them and I just said, I'm going to give you this salary, and I just assumed they would take the job, but no, they didn't just want money.
 They wanted a picnic.
 And so we went out on a picnic together.
-And it turned out after a bottle of vodka.
-I finally figured out what they really wanted from a leader was someone who would give a damn who would get them out of Russia if things went sideways in that country, as they were apt to do at that time.
+And it turned out...
+After a bottle of vodka, I finally figured out what they really wanted from a leader was someone who would give a damn.
+(Someone) Who would get them out of Russia if things went sideways in that country, as they were apt to do at that time.
 And, and so that was all of a sudden management became much more interesting than being just about paying people.
-It became about for me, relationships.
-And as Trier are said, learning how to create environments in which we can collaborate and respect one another.
-That didn't lead me to attack immediately.
-That was a longer, I wound up in.
-I wound up in tech after I graduated from business school and I worked for them.
+It became about forming relationships.
+And as Trier said, learning how to create environments in which we can collaborate and respect one another.
+That didn't lead me to tech immediately.
+That was a longer...
+I wound up in tech after I graduated from business school and I worked for the federal government.
-I worked for the federal government, the only person in my class to do so working at the FCC.
-And when I was there, the T this was, gosh, it was long time ago.
-Now it was in 1996, but the telecommunications revolution was, was in full swing.
-And that was, that was actually where my interest in tech.
+The only person in my class to do so.
+Working at the FCC.
+And when I was there...
+This was, gosh, it was long time ago now...
+It was in 1996, but the telecommunications revolution was in full swing.
+And that was actually where my interest in tech began.
 Working for the US government.
+So, go figure.
 [00:12:48]

-**Michaela:** So go figure.
-Yeah.
-And so there, you started doing something technical or managing technical people.
-How, how did you tip [00:12:56]
+**Michaela:** Yeah.
+And so there, you started doing something technical or managing technical people?
+How, how did you... (inaudible) [00:12:56]
-**Kim:** I, so it's very strange.
-So we were trying at the FCC to.
-And the settlement right system.
-So it turns out the United States is a net exporter of telephone calls.
-And because we had broken up the US had broke it up.
-It's telecommunications, monopoly.
-We, these different Z US telcos were negotiating with, with PTT that were monopolies and we were losing those negotiations.
+**Kim:** So it's very strange.
+So we were trying at the FCC to end the settlement right system.
+So, it turns out the United States is a net exporter of telephone calls.
+And because we had broken up...
+The US had broke it up it's telecommunications, monopoly, these different US telcos were negotiating with, PTT that were monopolies and we were losing those negotiations.
 And so we were exporting billions of dollars in what's called settlement rights.
 And those days it was quite expensive.
-I remember.
-The man I was dating at the time was in Africa and, and I called him and had an hour long conversation.
+I remember, the man I was dating at the time was in Africa and, and I called him and had an hour long conversation and wound up with a thousand dollar phone bill.
-And while that with a thousand dollar phone bill, so that was, remember those days we forgotten those days.
+So that was... remember those days.
+We forgotten those days.
 But that was when I was there.
+And I...
-And I, we were trying to end that we were trying to bring down the cost of international phone calls.
-And as, as we were looking at doing this through regulation, I learned about voiceover IP, and I thought, you know what?
+We were trying to end that.
+We were trying to bring down the cost of international phone calls.
+And as, we were looking at doing this through regulation, I learned about voiceover IP, and I thought, you know what?
-Thatis the solution and I wound up starting in Israeli voiceover IP company called Delta three.
+That is the solution and I wound up starting an Israeli voiceover IP company called Deltathree.
 So that was my foray into tech.
-I thought, oh, well, yeah.
-Tech could solve these problems of bureaucracy.
-Wow.
+I thought, tech could solve these problems of bureaucracy.
 [00:14:14]

 **Michaela:** Yeah.
 So you found it a lot of companies even in different